 Since so many things can cause hip pain, including both traumatic injuries and painful diseases, you should seek treatment right away.

-Consequences of untreated hip pain may leave you unable to walk, run, and twist your upper body.
+The consequences of untreated hip pain may leave you unable to walk, run, and twist your upper body.
 Talk to a hip pain specialist in our NJ pain clinic to protect these strong, load-bearing joints so you remain mobile.

 Types of Hip Pain

-Causes for your hip pain can include several forms of arthritis, fractures, dislocations, sprains, hernias and sciatica.
+Causes for your hip pain can include several forms of arthritis, fractures, dislocations, sprains, hernias, and sciatica.
 In general, hip pain falls into one of three categories:

 - Hip flexor pain.
 This pain usually occurs on the outside of your hip, down your upper thigh, or along your buttocks.
-These symptoms point to an injury or problem with soft tissue, such as your muscles, ligaments or tendons.
+These symptoms point to an injury or problem with soft tissue, such as your muscles, ligaments, or tendons.
 Hip injuries, such as hip tendonitis, may result in this type of pain.

 - Hip joint pain.
 This pain usually feels deeper.
-It occurs mostly on the inside of your hip and into your groin area.
+It occurs mainly on the inside of your hip and into your groin area.
 The result of the deterioration of the joint through aging and arthritis, the pain comes from a band of cartilage-like tissue that rims the outer portion of your hip socket.
 Called the hip labrum, it supports and deepens the socket.
 A labral tear comes from injury or overuse.